 Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

-Use this page to help you determine which level to start at.
+Use this page to help you determine which level to start at with us.
 When in doubt, start at a lower level and work your way up.
+Our Ladder Tournaments are a great way to play with players at different levels and push yourself to play against teams at a higher level.

-To play in our BB and A level games, you will need permissions added to your Grab A Game account.
+To play in our B+, BB, BB+, and A level games, you will need permissions added to your Grab A Game account.
 Click here to read why we require permissions for these games.
-To get approved for these higher-level games, attend one of our open intermediate games and talk to the host when you check in about getting assessed during the event.
-The host will be able to let you know which level is best for you and add permissions to your account if applicable.
+To get approved for these higher-level games, attend one of our weekly tryouts.
+Please note that BB+ and A permissions require approval from two of our staff.

-I understand basic positions and how to rotate.
+I may or may not understand basic positions and how to rotate.

 I can serve the ball over the net and in play 50% of the time or higher.